Somshuvra22/Numerical-Analysis-in-C-Simpsons-Integration/README.md

 - `functions.h`: Header file with function declarations and constants
 - `functions.txt`: Input file for mathematical expression

-## ⚙️ Supported Operations

-- ➕ Addition (+)
-- ➖ Subtraction (-)
-- ✖️ Multiplication (*)
-- ➗ Division (/)
-- 💪 Exponent (^)
-- ❌ Variable 'x'
-- 📎 Parentheses for grouping

 ## 🛠️ Implementation Details

 The program works in several steps:
-1. 📖 Reads the mathematical expression from `functions.txt`
+1. Reads the mathematical expression from `functions.txt`
-2. 🔄 Converts the infix expression to postfix notation (Hungarian Polish Notation) using Shunting Yard Algorithm ([Infix to Postfix Evaluation.pdf](https://github.com/Somshuvra22/Numerical-Analysis-in-C-Simpsons-Integration/blob/e37654a53baae5eb3cd7beac73032cb162feccee/Infix%20to%20Postfix%20Evaluation.pdf))
+2. Converts the infix expression to postfix notation (Hungarian Polish Notation) using Shunting Yard Algorithm ([Infix to Postfix Evaluation.pdf](https://github.com/Somshuvra22/Numerical-Analysis-in-C-Simpsons-Integration/blob/e37654a53baae5eb3cd7beac73032cb162feccee/Infix%20to%20Postfix%20Evaluation.pdf))
-3. 🧮 Evaluates the expression at different points using a stack-based calculator
+3. Evaluates the expression at different points using a stack-based calculator
-4. 📊 Applies Simpson's 1/3rd Rule for numerical integration
+4. Applies Simpson's 1/3rd Rule for numerical integration